sancassino/f40btruss2/README.md

 This repository packages [Falcon-40B](https://huggingface.co/tiiuae/falcon-40b) as a [Truss](https://truss.baseten.co).

-Falcon 40B is an LLM released by Technology Innovation Institute (TTI).
+Falcon 40B is an LLM released by Technology Innovation Institute (TII).
 It is general-purpose LLM with benchmarks that compare to GPT-3.5.

 Utilizing this model for inference can be challenging given the hardware requirements.
 With Baseten and Truss, inference is dead simple.